 How do we experience time?
-Is it a mathematical dimension or a subjective flow of fragmented experiences?
+Is it a fixed mathematical dimension or a subjective flow of fragmented moments?

-Duration is heavily inspired by the research of Jimena Canales, a Mexican historian and writer.
-Her book The Philosopher and the Physicist researches the consequences of a conversation between physicist Albert Einstein and philosopher Henri Bergson on April 6th, 1922, in which they debated the subject of time.
+Duration draws heavy inspiration from the research of historian and writer Jimena Canales.
+Her book The Physicist and the Philosopher explores the lasting impact of a pivotal conversation between Albert Einstein and Henri Bergson in 1922 — a debate that questioned the very nature of time itself.

 Boris Acket | b.
 1988, Amersfoort